strapi/strapi/website/documentation/concepts/websockets.md

 [Socket.IO](http://socket.io/) enables real-time bidirectional event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.

+!!! warning
+    Strapi doesn't handle WebSockets using multiple nodes yet.
+WebSockets only work on the master process.
+You can disable the WebSockets and implement Socket.IO with Redis on your own.
+Feel free to [join us on Slack](http://slack.strapi.io/) to talk about it.

 ## Configuration

 Configuration: